terrestris/shogun-docker/README.md

 ## Description 📙

-This repository contains three `docker-compose` configuration files:
+This repository contains several `docker-compose` configuration files:

+- `common-services.yml`: Contains the shared service configurations for all environments.
-- `docker-compose.yml`: Contains all `SHOGun` services for DEVELOPMENT.
+- `docker-compose.yml`: Contains the service configurations for DEVELOPMENT.
-- `docker-compose-prod.yml`: Contains all `SHOGun` services for PRODUCTION.
+- `docker-compose-prod.yml`: Contains the service configurations for PRODUCTION.

 ## Requirements 🛠️